45 content ideas for artists and designer-makers

-I talked about wedding photographer Laura Babb in my last post, who does this exceptionally well.
+Wedding photographer Laura Babb does this exceptionally well.
 As well as sharing shots from her photo shoots on her blog, she also shares other content her dream clients would be interested in as they plan their big day, such as alternative wedding reading ideas and the case for an unplugged wedding.

 33. Create a lifestyle challenge

 Rather than challenging people to get creative, use your expertise to create a challenge that relates to your core values, the type of lifestyle your ideal audience aspires to or the end result your products help them achieve.
 For example, check out: 30 Days of Simplicity by Emily Ley or Operation “complexion perfection”: A 29-day challenge to work towards clear, glowing skin by Frank Body.

 34. What are your favourite markets or independent stores?

 Many people want to find alternatives to big stores and more unique items, and as someone who’s tapped into the artist/designer community, you may well know some fabulous quirky or lesser-known options that complement your own work/values/style.
 For example, check out: 30 ethical fashion brands you need to know by Anuschka Rees for Into Mind.